 Yuri Bezmenov said he literally fell in love with India and developed what the KGB fears most, split loyalties, where an agent likes the country of assignment more than his own.

 Born in 1939, Yuri Bezmenov was a child of a high-ranking Soviet military officer.
 He said he had a privileged life, and as a member of the elite, he attended the best educational institutions.

 After his defection, Yuri Bezmenov lived in Canada, and during the 1980s, he wrote several books.
 He passed away in 1993.

-Editor’s note: Evidence that has come to light in recent years, including files from the Venona counter-intelligence program and Soviet archives, prove extensive Soviet subversion not only in the U.S., but in other Western nations.
+Editor’s note: Evidence that has come to light in recent years, including files from the Venona counter-intelligence program and Soviet archives, proves extensive Soviet subversion not only in the U.S., but also in other Western nations.